Natural Capital

 View the NSW Government’s Natural Capital Statement of Intent.

-Helping land managers get a return from NRM
+Helping land mangers get a return from NRM

 Carbon farming allows land managers to earn Carbon Credit Units by adopting land management strategies to reduce greenhouse gas emissions or capture and hold carbon in vegetation and soil.

 The Environmental Markets Leadership Program supports land managers and farmers to achieve a return from sustainable land and natural resource management.
-Launching in September 2022, this program helps identify, market and benefit from natural capital.
+The program launched in September 2022 and program helps identify, market and benefit from natural capital.

 Related information